 How Much Nighttime Sleep Is Appropriate For A 2 Month Old?

-A 2 month old baby will sleep between 8-12 hours in their nighttime sleep space, but they will still wake up during that time for a couple of feeds.
+A 2 month old baby will sleep between 8-12 hours in their nighttime sleep space, but they will still wake up during that time for a couple of feeds throughout the night.

 How Long Should A 2 Month Old Stay Awake For?

-However, it is important that you learn and observe your baby’s sleep cues so that they can get them back to sleep when they need to so they don’t become overtired.
+However, you must learn and observe your baby’s sleep cues so that they can get them back to sleep when they need to so they don’t become overtired.

 Can A 2 Month Old Baby Sleep Through The Night?